How to Tell When a Stock Is Overvalued

 There are plenty of reasons an intelligent investor may not sell an overvalued stock in their portfolio, many of which involve trade-off decisions about opportunity cost and tax regulations.

 That said, it's one thing to hold something that might have run out 25 percent higher than your conservatively estimated intrinsic value, and another entirely if you're holding stocks with values so inflated they make no sense at all in a sane market.

 One danger with new investors is a tendency to trade often.
 When you own stock in a great business, which likely boasts a high return on equity, high return on assets, and/or high return on employed capital, the stock's intrinsic value is likely to grow over time.

 It's often a mistake to part with the company's stock just because it might have gotten a bit pricey from time to time.
-Look at the returns of two businesses, Coca-Cola and PepsiCo, Even though the stock price has been overvalued at times, an investor would have been filled with regret later after selling off her stake.
+Look at the returns of two businesses, Coca-Cola and PepsiCo.
+Even though the stock price has been overvalued at times, an investor would have been filled with regret later after selling off their stake.